 Professionals can use Slack to create project channels to work with people outside of their immediate team.

 You can also use Slack to centralize your work by integrating it with your other tools and apps.

 Communication, collaboration, and event management, Monday has it all; it features numerous integrations and many options.

-Businesses can automate workflows, allocate work, and utilize time tracking to maximize productivity and create better efficiency within your organization.
+Businesses can automate workflows, allocate work, and utilize time tracking to maximize productivity and create better efficiency within their organization.